LADCode2021/pp5-vape-city/README.md

 * I discovered in testing the issue with adding categories (described above).
 The original views.py if statement needs to be corrected in the view for adding variations also.
 I have run out of time to implement and test this fix.
 It's not super urgent as the variations will still add.
 It just throws an error message unnecessarily.

 * This is not necessarily a bug but it affects user feedback when removing items with variations from the basket.
 I had an if condition in the remove_from_basket view that created flavour and strength variables to include in success messages if the user removed an item with a strength/flavour from the basket.
 However, as mentioned in testing when removing items without variations from the basket I received a internal 500 error.
 I have a theory on how to fix this so I can include variations in remove messages but I have run out of time to implement and test.

-* In the deployed app there is a bug which allows an order to be created twice in the database.
-It also won't calculate the order total.
-It works in dev but not on the deployed app.
-I have run out of time to fix this issue.

 ## Validator Testing